Samizo-AITL/aitl-animation-demos/index.md

 > **Causality across electrical, mechanical, and fluid domains.**

-This section introduces an animation that visualizes this **full-stack time-domain causality** in a simplified but physically consistent manner.
+This section introduces a conceptual animation that visualizes this **full-stack time-domain causality** in a simplified but physically consistent manner.

 ---

-## Inkjet Full-stack Timing Animation (Conceptual)
+## Inkjet Full-stack Timing (Conceptual Overview)

-The inkjet system involves a tightly coupled sequence:
+An inkjet printhead operates through a tightly coupled sequence:

 1. **Electrical drive**
    Drive voltage waveform $V(t)$ applied to a piezoelectric actuator

 2. **Electrical response**
-   Current $I(t)$ associated with capacitive and dynamic effects
+   Current $I(t)$ associated with capacitive loading and dynamic effects

 3. **Mechanical deformation**
-   Actuator displacement $\Delta x(t)$
+   Actuator displacement $\Delta x(t)$ caused by the piezoelectric strain

 4. **Acoustic pressure generation**
-   Pressure $P(t)$ inside the ink channel
+   Pressure $P(t)$ induced inside the ink channel by rapid volume change

 5. **Fluid response**
-   Ink ejection ($Q_{\text{out}}$) and refill ($Q_{\text{in}}$)
+   Ink ejection ($Q_{\text{out}}$) followed by refill ($Q_{\text{in}}$)

-Unlike PID control, this process is **largely open-loop** and relies on precise **timing alignment** rather than feedback correction.
+All signals are aligned on a **common time axis**, making the causal relationships explicit.

 ---

-## Why Timing Matters More Than Feedback
+## Why Timing Dominates Over Feedback

-In inkjet actuation:
+Unlike classical control systems:

+- Inkjet actuation is largely **open-loop**
+- There is no time for feedback correction during droplet ejection
-- Pressure waves **reflect** inside the ink channel
+- Pressure waves **reflect and interfere** inside the ink channel

+As a result, performance depends primarily on **timing alignment**:

+- drive pulse edges,
+- mechanical response delay,
+- acoustic propagation and reflection,
-- Mechanical motion and fluid inertia introduce **phase delays**
+- and fluid inertia.

-- Improper timing leads to:
+Improper timing leads to:
 - weak ejection,
 - satellite droplets,
-  - or misfiring
+- or complete misfiring.

-These effects cannot be understood from a single waveform alone.
+These failure modes cannot be understood from any single waveform alone.

-The animation therefore displays **all relevant signals stacked on a common time axis**, making their causal relationships explicit.

 ---

-## Design Philosophy of This Animation
+## Design Philosophy of the Visualization

-This visualization is intentionally:
+This animation is intentionally designed as:

 - **Qualitative, not CFD-based**
 - **Causality-focused, not parameter-accurate**
 - **Minimal, not feature-complete**

-The goal is to provide a **baseline reference** that answers questions like:

-- *Which signal causes which response?*
-- *Where does pressure originate in time?*
-- *How does ejection relate to mechanical motion?*

-Rather than exaggerating instability, the default waveform represents a **well-damped, properly designed operating condition**.
+The default waveform represents a **well-damped, properly designed operating condition**, rather than a pathological or exaggerated case.

-Pathological cases—such as excessive reflection or mistuned pulses—are better discussed as **separate comparative demos**.
+This makes the animation suitable as a **baseline reference**, from which unstable or mistuned cases can be discussed separately.

 ---

-## Relation to Control Concepts
+## Relation to Control Theory

 Although no feedback loop is shown:

-- The **timing sensitivity** of inkjet actuation mirrors the role of derivative action in PID control
+- The sensitivity to timing mirrors the role of **derivative action** in PID control
-- Pressure ringing plays a role analogous to **underdamped dynamics**
+- Pressure ringing corresponds to **underdamped system dynamics**
-- Drive waveform shaping acts as a form of **feedforward control**
+- Drive waveform shaping functions as **feedforward control**

 In this sense, inkjet waveform design can be viewed as a **physics-driven feedforward control problem**, rather than a classical